 If you are comfortable with your cameras settings (or willing to learn), you have better options.
 If you don’t have basic technical understanding of the elements of exposure (shutter speed, aperture, and ISO), I highly recommend reading Understanding Exposure by Bryan Peterson before reading any further trying to take better photos.
 If the paragraphs that follow don’t make sense to you, start with that (and other photography books) and then come back.

 If you stay in the default metering mode, prepare for blown out characters.
-I usually take this a step further by also dialing in -.7 as my exposure compensation.
+I usually take this a step further by also dialing in -1 as my exposure compensation.
 It’s easy to brighten dark spots than to recover blown highlights.
 You’ll also want to adjust your focusing mode to ensure that you’re continuously focusing.
 Again, moving characters, so you want to be tracking focus on those movements.

 As for exposure settings, I like to go with aperture priority with a wide open aperture (f/2.8 on my lens), with auto ISO, setting a base, and a minimum shutter speed.
 Reasonable minds may vary on the use of aperture priority mode, and not every camera has as solid of auto ISO options as Nikon DSLRs, but I think it’s the best option.

 For minimum and maximum ISOs, go with the minimums and maximums your camera allows.
 I’ll explain why later.
-A lot of the activity in Fantasmic! happens fast, so I recommend setting a minimum shutter speed of 1/100th of a second (sometimes I go slightly faster, sometimes slower).
+A lot of the activity in Fantasmic happens fast, so I recommend setting a minimum shutter speed of 1/200th of a second (sometimes I go slightly faster, sometimes slower).
 You still might get some blur with this, but you will get a lot of sharp shots, and this will prevent you from constantly maxing out your ISO and ending up with too much noise in your photos.

 Shutter priority is better than manual mode, but it doesn’t allow for the dynamic auto ISO settings, meaning you have to preset your ISO, which I prefer not to do.
 For the dragon scene in particular, you’ll either have to change your ISO setting you there’s a chance you’ll inadvertently have your ISO too high, and have noise when no noise was “necessary.”

 This scene can be difficult to photograph not just because of the settings required to tackle it, but because smoke and heat can obscure the scene.
 The heat can make Mickey blurry (sometimes this looks cool and adds to the scene), and smoke can drift in front of the scene and cause problems, too.
 Challenging photography, indeed!